If you cannot keep the appointment, please notify this office by email: IVPhnomPenh@state.gov

 - Passport (valid at least six months beyond intended date of entry into the United States)

-- Divorce decree or death certificate of spouse from previous marriage, if applicable
+- Original divorce decree or death certificate of spouse from previous marriage, if applicable

 - Evidence of relationship

 - Application fee, you are required to pay the visa application fee at the Embassy on the day of your interview if the fee has not yet been paid.
 For visa application fees, please go to https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/fees/fees-visa-services.html

 All documents which are not in English must be accompanied by a certified English translation.
 Translation must be certified by a competent translator.

 No assurance can be given in advance that a visa will be issued.
 A consular officer will make a decision only after your formal application and documents are reviewed, and you have been personally interviewed by the officer.

 You are advised to not make any travel arrangements for departure from this country and to not dispose of your property or give up your job until the visa has been issued to you.
 An immigrant visa is usually valid for a maximum of six months from the date of issuance.
 You must travel and apply for admission to the United States within that visa validity period.